Code-Institute-Submissions/Destination-Donegal-Town/README.md

     </a>
 </p>

-<p>I tested the responsiveness of the website by using <a target="_blank" href="http://www.responsinator.com/">www.responsinator.com</a>.
+<p>I tested the responsiveness of the website on google chrome by using <a target="_blank" href="http://www.responsinator.com/">www.responsinator.com</a>.
 I also used the
 the inspect by right clicking over the website and then going into the toggle device toolbar.
 I selected the most used devices to also test for responsiveness i.e. Galaxy S5, iPhone 5/SE/6/7/8, iPhone 6/7/8 plus, iPhone X, iPad and iPad Pro.</p>

 ### Navbar
-All links tested and working correctly on all devices and browsers.
+All links tested and working correctly.

 ### Image Carousel
 Both left and right arrows working by showing the next image when clicked.
 Buttons at button of image also working by clicking each of the 4 images.
 Also next image will show automatically after 4 seconds approximately.
-ALl working correctly on all devices and browsers.
+ALl working correctly.

 ### Read More/Less Button
-Read More/Less button tested and working correctly on all devices and browsers.
+Read More/Less button tested and working correctly..

 ### Scroll to top Button
-Scroll to top button working correctly on all devices and browsers.
+Scroll to top button working correctly.

 ### Tab
 The Tab working correctly, bringing up the correct subsections each time on all devices and browsers.